Alert Source Discuss

 Safety advantages

-Return addresses are not accessible to EVM code.
+The return addresses, being on their own stack, are not accessible to EVM code.
 They cannot be read, modified, or moved by ordinary stack operations.
 This eliminates an entire class of vulnerabilities where code could corrupt its own control flow.

 Because return addresses are controlled exclusively by CALLSUB and RETURNSUB, they are intrinsically safe to validate.
 Unlike data-stack values (which may depend on arbitrary computation), return-stack values are guaranteed to be valid PC values — we can validate all return addresses at compile time.